aws-samples/aws-customer-playbook-framework/README.md

 This AWS Content is provided subject to the terms of the AWS Customer Agreement available at http://aws.amazon.com/agreement or other written agreement between the Customer and either Amazon Web Services, Inc. or Amazon Web Services EMEA SARL or both.

+## What this Repository Is
+This collections of files is provided as an example framework for customers to create, develop, and integrate security playbooks in preparation for potential attack scenarios when using AWS services.

 ## Contributing to the Incident Response Playbooks

 ### Impostor Syndrome Disclaimer